 |Philadelphia’s Eviction Diversion through Pre-Filing Mediation Program|

 The Good Shepherd Mediation Program aims to empower people to resolve disputes.
-They provide a space wherein a completely neutral third party person helps the other parties clarify their underlying issues and create their own solution, while opening lines of communication between the two so they can deal with future problems.
-This non-profit organization recently partnered with the city of Philadelphia in creating a pre-filing eviction mediation program in order to help tenants and landlords discuss their problems and hopefully resolve them before taking it to court; this would benefit tenants as eviction cases, regardless of outcome, automatically go on their record and affect future ability to secure housing.
+They provide a space wherein a completely neutral third party person helps the other parties clarify their underlying issues and create their own solution while opening lines of communication between the two so they can deal with future problems.
+This non-profit organization recently partnered with the city of Philadelphia in creating a pre-filing eviction mediation program in order to help tenants and landlords discuss their problems and hopefully resolve them before taking it to court; this would benefit tenants as eviction cases, regardless of the outcome, automatically go on their record and affect future ability to secure housing.

 Currently in piloting phase